Cardinals vs. Dodgers Player Props Betting Odds

-Player prop bet odds for Max Muncy, Paul Goldschmidt and others are available when the Los Angeles Dodgers host the St. Louis Cardinals at Dodger Stadium on Saturday (first pitch at 9:10 PM ET).
+Paul Goldschmidt and Max Muncy are among the players with prop bets for the taking when the St. Louis Cardinals and the Los Angeles Dodgers square off at Dodger Stadium on Sunday (beginning at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!